 Woodland// Organic, Eco Processed Merino Wool in Prairie Skies

-With shades ranges from crisp white to azure blue, Prairie Skies conjures up summer on the Canadian Plains.
-The Merino wool is incredibly soft, with a hint of lustre.
-Many of my customers who are normally sensitive to wool find this yarn great for next-to-the-skin wear.
+Subtle range from cream to pale blue that is reminiscent of sunny skies of the prairies.
+The Merino wool is wonderfully soft.
+In fact, many of my customers who are normally sensitive to wool find this yarn great for next-to-the-skin wear.

 The Dye Indigo dye has been used around the world for many centuries, as it's one of the strongest plant based sources of blue.
 With a bit of coaxing (to make the blue pigment water soluble), indigo plants can make a wonderful range from pale sky blue to the deepest navy.

 Fibre natural dyed with indigo tend to have some "rub off" of colour.
 It's not at all harmful and will wash off your hands.